jovianarts/LVSolutionBuilder/README.md

 Invoking the packed tool from its LLB requires a command similar to the following:

 ```
-Path_to_repo> "C:\program files\national instruments\LabVIEW 2020\LabVIEW.exe" <path_to_llb_obj>\SolutionBuilder.llb\SolutionBuilder.vi -- -Path path_to_some_project\myProject.lvproj -Quiet -AddPackedLib PATH=path_to_some_ppl\TheFile.lvlibp::NAME=TheOriginalLib.lvlib::TARGET=cRIO-9068
+Path_to_repo> "C:\program files\national instruments\LabVIEW 2020\LabVIEW.exe" <path_to_llb_obj>\SolutionBuilder.llb\SolutionBuilder.vi -- -Path <path_to_some_project>\myProject.lvproj -LogFile <path_to_some_log>\file.log -Quiet -AddPackedLib PATH=<path_to_some_ppl>\TheFile.lvlibp::NAME=TheOriginalLib.lvlib::TARGET=cRIO-9068 -Rebuild
 ```

 The accepted command-line arguments are:

-- -Path: Path to the folder, project, or solution file.
+- `-Path` : Path to the folder, project, or solution file.
 Refer to the Path token section for details.
+- `-LogFile` : Path to the file containing log information regarding decisions to rebuild an item or skip it because a previous build was deemed sufficient.
-- -AddPackedLib: Path to a pre-built PPL.
+- `-AddPackedLib` : Path to a pre-built PPL.
 Refer to the AddPackedLib token section for details.
-- -Quiet: Auto close once build as completed (should not be used with -Preview)
+- `-Quiet` : Auto close once build as completed (should not be used with -Preview)
-- -Preview: Does not build but instead displays the list and build order of each build specification.
+- `-Preview` : Does not build but instead displays the list and build order of each build specification.
 Recommended for validation.
+- `-Rebuild` : Ignores the incremental build information from previous runs and rebuilds everything.

+### Incremental Builds

+Solution Builder supports some incremental builds.
+This means that the tool will do its best to determine if a Project Build Specification needs to rebuild.
+The algorithm to determine if an build specifation needs to rebuild is as follows:

+1. The `Rebuild` flag is set to `true` either from the command line or from the UI.
+2. The destination of the build output does not exist.
+3. The source files associated with the build specification have changed.
+4. Static dependencies of the source files associated with the build specification have changed.

+> Note: the tool determines that a source file has changed if the MD5 hash of a file does not match its previous hash.
+Hashes from previous runs are stored in a `.incrb` file next to the project/solution file.

+#### **Limitations of Incremental Builds**

+Source distribution currently do not know before they build which source files they are associated with.
+As a result, source distributions always rebuild.

 ## How to Build